 6. Make a Spring Wreath

 A rainy spring afternoon is also a great time to make a cheery front door decoration.
 Order faux flowers online to make a bright tulip wreath, or decorate for an at-home Easter celebration by making a clever carrot tulip wreath.

 Decorating cookies isn’t just for Christmastime!
 Whip up a batch of sugar cookies and use cookie cutters to turn them into Easter eggs or adorable bunnies.
 If decorating sugar cookies isn’t your thing, choose one of our all-time favorite cookie recipes instead.

 8. Read a Book Outside

 As the weather warms up, grab a good book and settle down in a patch of sun.
-Pick up a traditional paper book or go digital: Here are four ways to read books online for free.
+Pick up a traditional paper book (these are some of our current favorite reads) or go digital: Here are four ways to read books online for free.

 9. Bake Cupcakes

 Whip up a batch of our delicious cupcakes with cream cheese frosting.
 Bonus points if you decorate them with Easter characters like bunnies and lambs.